Cost of Emulating a Small Quantum Annealing Problem in the Circuit-Model

 While fault-tolerant hardware will allow us to perform simulations with runtimes beyond the physical decoherence time scales of the hardware \cite{Aha1997,Kni1998}, it will add additional runtime overhead to our simulation task.
 Consequently, one can always expect direct emulation with analog hardware to be significantly faster than simulation on fault-tolerant hardware.
 While fault-tolerant hardware may be the only way to access sufficiently large simulation problems with long simulation times or to perform very-high quality (low error) simulations, at intermediate scales and times analog hardware can provide a tradeoff between runtime and quality.
 Depending on the application, a faster but less accurate simulation may be more desirable, and analog quantum computers can fill that niche, assuming they can achieve the necessary error rates at application sizes.

 Our results are not meant to represent a general benchmarking of circuit model devices and analog hardware on a broad class of problems.
 Instead, our work examines the special situation where the simulation problem of interest is readily implemented by the analog hardware such that noise and overhead are minimized.
-The results of this work suggest that the simulation of quantum dynamics requires considerable resources and performance from circuit-based quantum computers.
-Consequently, it will likely be several years before such computers can reproduce the kinds of experiments that are currently being conducted on analog quantum computers \cite{,Choi2016,Chiu2019,Koepsell2019,doi:10.1126/science.abi8794,Scholl2021,Monroe2021,King2023}.
+The results of this work suggest that the simulation of the same quantum dynamics can require considerable resources and performance from circuit-based quantum computers.
+Consequently, it will likely be several years before such computers can reproduce the kinds of demonstrations that are currently being conducted on analog quantum computers \cite{Choi2016,Chiu2019,Koepsell2019,doi:10.1126/science.abi8794,Scholl2021,Monroe2021,King2023}.
 The apparent usefulness of these devices for a small set of applications today suggests important directions for future research into the design and operation of analog quantum computers.
 The utility of these machines will be determined by: (1) the types of time varying Hamiltonians they can natively support; (2) the size of the system (number of qubits), (3) the largest effective evolution time ($JT$) that they can support; and (4) how much programming errors can be suppressed or mitigated.
 The opportunities and limitations for these system properties remain fairly under-explored at this time but is an active area of research~\cite{Kashyap2024}.